bae-y/InTACT/README.md

 If you use the software, please cite

-Bae, Y. E., Bradley, J., Wu, L., and Wu, C. (?)
-An integrative approach for identifying gene-trait associations in multi-tissue transcriptome-wide association studies.
-Journal. doi.
+Bae, Y. E., Wu, L., and Wu, C. (2020+) An integrative approach for identifying gene-trait associations in multi-tissue transcriptome-wide association studies.
+Submitted.

 ## Author